Regulatory actions for Oct. 11, 2023

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Annexon, Immpact, Inovio, Supernus.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Boston Scientific, Intelivation Technologies.

 Briefs